 Forms that give expression to metaphysical dynamics as understood via a multitude of healing modalities

-Reinterpretations of ritualistic acts that enable their latent meanings to emerge
+Reinterpretations of ritualistic acts that enable their latent intentions to emerge

 Originally from Chicago, Neuhaus received her BFA at the University of Illinois at Chicago, and earned her Masters Degree in Studio Art at the University of New Mexico in Albuquerque.
 She has exhibited in Albuquerque, Chicago, El Paso, Los Angeles, New York, and Pittsburgh.
 Celeste’s practice is currently based in Pittsburgh where she teaches at Carnegie Mellon University.